Computational Fluid Dynamics (CFD)

 Use in hydrogen (Direct MCH®) field

-ENEOS is developing Direct MCH® technology as an upstream process in a CO2-free hydrogen supply chain.
+ENEOS is developing Direct MCH® technology as an upstream process in a hydrogen supply chain.

 If water transported from the anode in an electrolyzer prevents the toluene from permeating the cathode catalyst layer, hydrogen will be generated as a by-product thereby decreasing Faraday efficiency in MCH production.
 We therefore performed a CFD analysis to study a microstructure applicable to the diffusion layer on the cathode side.